ckling/promoss/readme.txt

 ***************************
 Example command line usage
 ***************************
-java -Xmx4000M -jar hmdp.jar -directory "/home/c/work/topicmodels/ml/" -T 100 -TRAINING_SHARE 1.0 -BATCHSIZE 128 -BATCHSIZE_GROUPS 128 -RUNS 100 -BURNIN 0
+java -Xmx4000M -jar hmdp.jar -directory "PATH_OF_HMDP/demo/ml/" -T 5 -TRAINING_SHARE 1.0 -BATCHSIZE 128 -BATCHSIZE_GROUPS 128 -RUNS 100 -BURNIN 0 -processed true -MIN_DICT_WORDS 10

+This will sample topics from a demo dataset of 1000 messages of the linux kernel mailing list.
+Messages are already stemmed and stopwords were removed.
+There are 1000 clusters for the first four contexts (which are the timeline and the yearly, weekly and daily cycle).
+Many clusters are empty, because the original dataset contained >3m documents.
+This is just for testing if the algorithm runs, a demo dataset  with nicer results is in preparation.

 ***************************